Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration

-The approach of \Cref{alg:max_q_qr} is inspired by recent uncertainty quantification approaches in likelihood-free inference where one can sample from a likelihood but cannot easily compute it.
+The approach of \Cref{alg:max_q_qr} is inspired by recent UQ approaches in likelihood-free inference, where one can sample from a likelihood but cannot easily compute it.
 Specifically, we draw inspiration from the use of quantile regression in \cite{dalmasso2020confidence, lf2i, waldo, masserano_berger_boos}.
-Although these approaches differ in detail and implementation from our approach (e.g., they typically focus on settings with low-dimensional $\bx$), they overlap in the sampling and quantile regression perspectives, which effectively allow machine learning to supplement for computationally intensive or intractable forward models.
-Namely, rather than assuming a purely stochastic forward model and therefore only being able to sample from the likelihood, we assume $f$ is a deterministic function involved in $\lambda(\mu, \by)$, which is a random quantity due to the additive noise.
-Since \Cref{alg:max_q_qr} involves training a quantile regressor, it includes separate training and testing sets of design points over the Berger--Boos set and samples from their respective test statistics.
+Although these approaches differ in detail and implementation from our approach (e.g., they typically focus on settings with low-dimensional $\bx$), they overlap in the sampling and quantile regression perspectives, which effectively allow machine learning to supplement computationally intensive or intractable quantities.
+Here, rather than assuming a purely stochastic forward model and therefore only being able to sample from the likelihood, we assume $f$ is a deterministic function involved in $\lambda(\mu, \by)$, which is a random quantity due to the additive noise.
+Since \Cref{alg:max_q_qr} involves training a quantile regressor, it includes separate training and testing sets of design points over the \bergerboos set and samples from their respective test statistics.

 With the generated pairs from Algorithms~\eqref{alg:max_q_rs} and \eqref{alg:max_q_qr}, we present two strategies to estimate each of $\globalcs$ and $\localcs$.
 To streamline notation, let $\left(\bx_k, q_\gamma^k \right)$ denote the $k$-th pair from either algorithm.
 This is notationally helpful since \Cref{alg:max_q_rs} only generates one set of parameter samples, whereas \Cref{alg:max_q_qr} generates two.
 That is, using \Cref{alg:max_q_rs}, $\bx_k := \bar{\bx}_k$ and $q_\gamma^k := \hat{q}_\gamma^k$ and using \Cref{alg:max_q_qr}, $\bx_k := \tilde{\bx}_{k}$ and $q_\gamma^k := \hat{q}_\gamma(\tilde{\bx}_{k})$.